NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr.rst

     +init_from_pretrained_model=${INIT_MODEL}

-as ts done in the Kinyarwanda example.
+as it done in the Kinyarwanda example.
 If the size of the vocab differs from the one presented in the pretrained model, you need to change the vocab manually as done in the finetuning `tutorial <https://github.com/NVIDIA/NeMo/blob/main/tutorials/asr/ASR_CTC_Language_Finetuning.ipynb>`_:

 .. code-block:: python